Skip to main contentSkip to navigation

 • Data retention decreases.
 Worn cells leak charge faster, reducing the time data can be stored without power.
 A new TLC cell may retain data for years; a cell near end-of-life may retain data for weeks.

 When a block's error rate exceeds the ECC correction capability, the controller retires the block and allocates a spare from the over-provisioned pool.
 SMART attributes track the number of retired blocks.
 When the spare pool is exhausted, the drive enters a read-only mode (on well-designed controllers) or fails entirely.
+Drives that drop offline after the spare pool is exhausted require SSD data recovery at the controller level, because the OS can no longer mount the file system.

 Over-provisioning extends SSD life.